Jaw Pain and Chiropractic

 A nightguard works by helping you stop the clenching or grinding of your teeth; reducing muscle tension at night and helping protect the cartilage and joint surfaces.
 An anterior or forwardly positioned night-guard will help with moving your jaw forward and may aid in disc repositioning.
 Even though we are not big fans of wearing nightguard, there are times when it is helpful.
 Often, we start the therapy without a night-guard, recommending it when it is necessary.
 Wear the nightguard during the night, while you sleep.
 Aside from a night-guard, there are other forms of appliances worn 24 hours a day.
 We advise all our patients against the 24 hours/day devices unless of course there is a fractured jaw joint.
 I

-If there is no evidence of a severely acute traumatic condition, we recommend that you avoid wearing the 24 hour/day mouth appliances, for they may further complicate recovery.
+If there is no evidence of a severely acute traumatic condition, we recommend that you avoid wearing the 24 hours/day mouth appliances, for they may further complicate recovery.
 It is for this reason why we advise against them.
 We always recommend that you should never depend on an appliance alone.
 There might be a need for a Nightguard (in rare cases), but therapy should is a necessity for all jaw pain patients.
 Wearing a Nightguard can decrease the stress you subconsciously place on your jaw joints as you grind unknowing (Bruxism).

 Get the Best TMJ Treatment in Malaysia at the Chiropractic Specialty Center®